BatchClayderman/LaTeXChecker/README.md

 ### v2.0

 This is the initial version of ``checkLaTeX.py`` that supports complex structures with understanding the LaTeX files.

-## adjustCalendar.py

-This script can help handle some calendar issues in bulk.

 ## WinOS.py